-A student is tardy to school if he/she arrives after the instructional day has begun.
-At the school's discretion, a tardy slip may be required prior to a student's admission to class.
-Parents of students are encouraged to accompany the child into the building when the child is tardy to school.
+A student is tardy to school if he/she arrives at school after the start of the instructional day.
+A tardy slip must be secured from the attendance office before a student can be admitted to class.
+Parents of students are expected to accompany the child into the building when the child is tardy to school.